-Grades with binder contents between 6-15 wt% and grain sizes above 3μm are used in Oil & Gas and mining applications where resistance to high impact stresses and abrasive wear are required.
+Cemented carbide grades with binder contents between 6 and 15 wt% and grain sizes above 3 μm are used in oil & gas and mining applications where resistance to high impact stresses and abrasive wear are required.

-The variety of material that Hyperion can supply provides coverage for a variety of application needs.
+The variety of materials that Hyperion Materials & Technologies can supply provides coverage for a variety of application needs.
 In soft rock/heat generation formations, engineers typically select grades that are extra coarse with high binder content.
 These characteristics result in high fracture toughness and prolonged carbide drill bit life.
 Medium coarse grades with low binder content are generally used in drilling hard formations.
-This results in high hardness (better abrasion resistance), but low fracture toughness, ultimately having a higher penetration rate but increased likelihood for fracture.
+This results in high hardness (better abrasion resistance) but low fracture toughness, ultimately having a higher penetration rate but increased likelihood for fracture.

-Hyperion manufactures a large variety of inserts and carbide drill bits used in rotary & percussion rockbits for Oil & Gas and mining industries.
-Extreme drilling conditions, whether rotary, percussion or downhole, require unique solutions.
-Sandvik has the technology to supply the customers with inserts and carbide drill bits that perform every time.
+Hyperion manufactures a wide variety of inserts and carbide drill bits used in rotary & percussion rockbits for oil & gas and mining industries.
+Extreme drilling conditions, whether rotary, percussion, or downhole, require unique solutions.
+Hyperion has the technology to supply the customers with inserts and carbide drill bits that perform every time.